NCIP/gdc-docs/docs/Data_Portal/Release_Notes/Data_Portal_Release_Notes.md

 ## Release 1.19.0

 * __GDC Product__: GDC Data Portal
-* __Release Date__:  TBD, 2019
+* __Release Date__:  February 20, 2019

 ### New Features and Changes <!--REQ-381-->

 * Added support for viewing of controlled-access mutations in the Data Portal
 * Added a new data access notification to remind logged-in users with access to controlled data that they need to follow their data use agreement.
 The message is fixed at the top of the Portal.<!--PRTL-2400, PRTL-2434-->
 * Added the ability to search for previous versions of files.
 If the user enters the UUID of a previous version that cannot be found, the Portal returns the UUID of the latest version available. <!--PRTL-2387-->
 * Renamed the Data Category for "Raw Sequencing Data" to "Sequencing Reads" throughout the portal where this appears, to be consistent with the Data Dictionary. <!--PRTL-118-->